Skip to content

 Financial support for this study was provided [choose one: entirely or in part] by a [choose one: grant from or contract with] [insert name(s) of the funding source(s), whether a company, government agency, philanthropic foundation, institute, etc.].
 The funding agreement ensured the authors’ independence in designing the study, interpreting the data, writing, and publishing the report.
 [The following sentence should be inserted, if applicable:] The following author(s) is/are employed by the sponsor: [identify employees].

-Consistent with MDM and MDM P&Ps stated adoption of Level 1 of Standards 1-5 of Version 1.0.1 of the Guidelines for Transparency and Openness Promotion of the Open Science Framework, the Acknowledgments section should also include statements related to data, analytic methods (code), and research methods transparency.
+Data availability.
+Authors are encouraged to share their research data in a suitable public repository subject to ethical considerations.
+Consistent with MDM and MDM P&Ps stated adoption of Level 1 of Standards 1-5 of Version 1.0.1 of the Guidelines for Transparency and Openness Promotion of the Open Science Framework, the Data availability subsection should include statements related to data, analytic methods (code), and research methods transparency.
 Authors must indicate if they will or will not make their data, analytic methods, and/or study materials available to other researchers and, if available, where / how to access (e.g., by specifying the trusted digital repository where materials are held [preferred option] or by stating that materials will be made available upon request to a specific named author).
+Authors should also follow data citation principles.
+The MDM Journals reserve the rights for Associate Editors, with concurrence of the Editor-in-Chief, to require higher or additional levels of disclosure on a case-by-case basis.

 • 1-3 draft tweets (generally <200 characters, shorter is better) that highlight the article’s main highlight in plain language